 Pros:

-- Broad product suite covering the full AR lifecycle plus treasury
+- Broad product coverage across the full AR lifecycle from a single vendor.

 Cons: